 - a) The sub-fund invests up to 100% of its assets worldwide in bonds, other similar fixed- and floating-rate securities, convertible bonds, bonds with warrants, convertible preference shares and other convertible securities. - b) The sub-fund may invest up to 60% in high-yield securities (high-yield bonds). - c) The debt securities and convertible bonds must have at least a B- rating at the time of investment. - d) The sub-fund may invest up to 10% of its assets in perpetual bonds. - e) A maximum of 60% of the sub-fund assets may be invested in equities and equity-related securities (excluding convertible preference shares) and closed-ended REITs.
-Investments in closed-ended REITs are limited to 10%. - f) Up to 100% of the sub-fund's assets may be invested in bank sight and time deposits and money market instruments. - g) Up to 30% of the sub-fund's assets may be invested in structured financial instruments.
-These structured financial instruments must qualify as transferable securities in accordance with Article 41(1) of the amended Law of 17 December 2010 on undertakings for collective investment and the applicable laws, regulations and administrative provisions implementing this provision (including Article 2 of the Grand-Ducal Regulation of 8 February 2008).
-Subject to mandatory applicable law, the structured financial instruments fully replicate the underlying and do not contain any derivative component.
+Investments in closed-ended REITs are limited to 10%. - f) Up to 100% of the sub-fund's assets may be invested in bank sight and time deposits and money market instruments. - g) The sub-fund may invest up to 100% of its assets in other UCITS and up to 30% of its assets in UCIs in accordance with point 11.4 of the section "General investment principles and investment restrictions".
+In doing so, the sub-fund may invest a maximum of 20% of its assets in units of a single UCITS or other UCI.